 Mexican Grilled Corn is a classic recipe I grew up eating.
-This version is mayo free and easy to make!
+This version is mayo free, easy to make, and everyone loves a good grilled corn!

 Just like the sweet memories I shared with the Watermelon Agua Fresca, this Mexican Grilled Corn holds the same fondness of my food memories from Mexico.
 People rode their awesome food bike stands through the streets of most cities, and still do to this day.
 Similar to the fresh juices, this is not a trend, it’s been like this for decades.
 It’s how people make a living, and love what they do.
 If you go to Mexico today, you will likely see these corn food bikes all over town.
 Often times they make the grilled corn back at their house, and cut the corn into cups for ease of eating.
 They show up with little cups of sweet corn goodness, full of cheese, chile powder and sauce, and a touch of lime juice.
 Are you drooling yet?
 The thought and writing that totally makes me drool!